 We don’t want to end up wasting valuable time searching for documents, websites, or setting up our lessons.

 We need to use technology to help us save instructional time, not add to it.

-This group of nearly ten-thousand educators never fails to disappoint!
+This group of over twenty-thousand educators never fails to disappoint!